History, tourist information, and nearby accommodation

 The castle was built in 1085-7 by William de Eynsford, who served as Sheriff of Kent.
 It is built on top of an earlier Saxon structure.
 The castle was enlarged a century later, at which time a great hall and further domestic buildings were constructed within the walls.
 A gatehouse was added, and the walls raised and strengthened.
 There was no central keep; rather, the main domestic quarters were arranged on the first floor of the hall.

 There are a pair of undercrofts in the hall.
-One was used for storage, but other constituted a rather posh solar; a self-contained living area complete with living area, garderobe, and fireplace.
+One was used for storage, but the other constituted a rather posh solar; a self-contained living area complete with living quarters, garderobe, and fireplace.
 This separate apartment may have been used by the castle bailiff.